45 Amazing Facts About Airplanes That Will Make Your Mind Soar

-According to a study conducted at MIT, airplane emissions are linked to 8,000 deaths each year.
+According to a study conducted at the Massachusetts Institute of Technology, airplane emissions are linked to 8,000 deaths each year.
 The number of people killed in plane crashes?
-Under 1,000.
+Less than 1,000.

 Plane doors can’t actually open in mid-flight.

-All pilots who fly internationally must speak English.
+All pilots who fly internationally must know at least a bit of English.

 English may not be the official language of the United States, but it is the language of air travel.
 In 2003, the International Civil Aviation Association introduced new requirements to the Chicago Convention that stipulated that all pilots flying internationally must be proficient in so-called aviation English to prevent potentially-fatal communication errors.